رهپویه معماری و شهرسازی

 Elnaz ZarghamiSoltanAhmadi 3

-1 Professor, Faculty of Architecture and Urban Planning, Urban Design, Tabriz Islamic Art University, Tabriz, Iran
+1 Professor, Faculty of Architecture and Urban Planning, Urban Design, Tabriz Islamic Art University, Tabriz, Iran.

-2 Professor, Faculty of Architecture and Urban Planning, Architecture, Tabriz Islamic Art University, Tabriz, Iran
+2 Professor, Faculty of Architecture and Urban Planning, Architecture, Tabriz Islamic Art University, Tabriz, Iran.

-3 Ph.D Candidate , Faculty of Architecture and Urban Planning, Urban Planning, Tabriz Islamic Art University, Tabriz, Iran
+3 Ph.D.
+Candidate, Faculty of Architecture and Urban Planning, Urban Planning, Tabriz Islamic Art University, Tabriz, Iran.

 چکیده English

-The results clearly demonstrate the application of Giddens' theory of “duality of structure” at the neighborhood level.
+The results clearly demonstrate the application of Giddens’ “duality of structure” at the neighborhood level.
 According to Giddens, structures are not just external forces that shape individual actions; they are both the outcome of human actions and the conditions that make those actions possible.
 This concept was well-represented in the Nobar neighborhood, where social structures—such as physical infrastructure, social institutions, and collective memories—are constantly reproduced and reshaped through the daily actions of the residents.

-One of the significant innovations of this research lies in the operationalization of Giddens' abstract and theoretical concepts, such as the "duality of structure," into a practical and applicable model for analyzing social integration in historical urban fabrics.
-The conceptual model developed in this study offers a new lens through which urban planners and designers can analyze the interactions between the various elements of the urban fabric and understand how these interactions contribute to or hinder the development of social integration.
-This model can be utilized as both an analytical tool and a practical framework for urban planning and design, specifically when developing interventions aimed at enhancing social cohesion, unity and resilience in urban neighborhoods, especially in historical areas that face challenges of social fragmentation.
+One of the significant innovations of this research lies in the operationalization of Giddens’ abstract and theoretical concepts, such as the “duality of structure,” into a practical and applicable model for analyzing social integration in historical urban fabrics.
+The conceptual model developed in this study offers a new lens through which urban planners and designers can analyze the interactions between the various elements of the urban fabric and understand how these interactions facilitate or hinder the development of social integration.
+This model can be utilized as both an analytical tool and a practical framework for urban planning and design, specifically in formulating interventions aimed at enhancing social cohesion, unity, and resilience in urban neighborhoods, particularly in historical areas prone to social fragmentation.
+Furthermore, this research provides valuable insights for policymakers and urban designers involved in the regeneration of historical urban fabrics in Iran and similar regions.
+The study emphasizes that interventions aimed at restoring or enhancing social integration in urban neighborhoods must go beyond physical and functional improvements.
+It suggests that the social and cultural dimensions of urban fabrics should receive more attention, fostering a sense of belonging, mutual trust, and civic engagement.
+In particular, preserving the historic character of urban spaces, maintaining public spaces for social interaction (such as mosques, community centers, and public squares), and encouraging community participation in decision-making processes are essential strategies to ensure that interventions do not solely transform the physical structure of the neighborhood, but also contribute to the social integration of its residents.

 کلیدواژهها English

-Anthony Giddens Structuration Theory
+s Structuration Theory

 منابع